 - International faculty ratio (5%)

-The QS ranking, which casts its net more broadly than the ARWU, also ranks universities by more than forty different subjects.
+The QS ranking, which casts its net more broadly than the ARWU, also ranks universities by over forty different subjects.
 The order in which the QS and ARWU rankings place universities differs because each bases its measures on a different set of indicators.
 The QS ranking is based mainly on indicators of reputation, whereas the ARWU is based on factual scientific output.

 The Leiden Ranking